Heal Emotional Wounds: How to do it?

 It’s true that these can help, but only if you’ve identified and observed what caused your wound, and what will help it heal.
 Furthermore, it’s not a matter of sealing it off and walking away – this healing process must allow each wound to slowly reach the point that it no longer hurts you.

-Healing from emotional wounds is a learning opportunity that perhaps more important than anything else, teaches you that you can overcome the fear and pain they have caused.
+Healing from emotional wounds is a learning opportunity that is perhaps more important than anything else, as it teaches you that you can overcome the fear and pain they have caused.